-- Pike biomass in 2019 is 250 grams / 100 m2; half the value of the site long term mean estimate for the species: 499 grams / 100 m2 - The 2019 biomass estimate is the lowest of all the 4 surveys. - Peak biomass estimate occurs in 2017: 637 grams /100 m2. - For the 3 surveys (2013, 1017 & 2018) pike biomass estimates are within 25 % of the 2017 peak estimate
+- Pike biomass in 2019 is 250 grams / 100 m; half the value of the site long term mean estimate for the species: 500 grams / 100 m - The 2019 biomass estimate is the lowest of all the 4 surveys. - Peak biomass estimate occurs in 2017: 637 grams /100 m2. - Pike takes second place after chub between them they greatly dominate the biomass

-- Trout biomass estimate in 2019 is 47 grams / 100 m2.
-The site long-term mean is 31 grams / 100 m^2 - Trout are recorded in 2 of the 4 surveys - The 2019 trout biomass estimate derives from a single fish.
+- Trout biomass estimate in 2019 is 47 grams / 100 m.
+The site long-term mean is 31 grams / 100 m - Trout are recorded in 2 of the 4 surveys - The 2019 trout biomass estimate derives from a single fish.

 Robustness: The limited number of surveys at this site and subsequent lack of data affects the robustness of any trend analysis or interpretation undertaken.
 That said, a number of pertinent observations are made, their validity or otherwise can only be gauged over time.
+For instance, chub dominate the biomass here more than at other sites.
+In contrast, very few roach of any size have been caught.
+The nature of the site probably accounts for this balance as it lacks the extensive areas of deep slow flows favoured by roach but the mixed habitat suits chub ad their hunting tactics.

 Location: Liaison with local anglers prior to selecting this site, intimated this area would be the most likely to produce barbel along with established stock.
-Although expectations were for large specimen sized barbel, a single barbel capture recorded in 2013 measuring 253 mm FL is noted.
-Aged at 3+ this fish, if stocked, would have been introduced to the river around 2010~ 2011.
+Although expectations were for large specimen sized barbel, a single barbel capture recorded in 2013 measuring 253 mm FL was caught, aged at 3+ this fish.
 Barbel stocked into this section of river between 2009 and 2013 had to be identifiable.
 Every stocked fish had a unique tag inserted.
-No tag is evident in the individual caught in 2013 strongly suggesting it to be a naturally bred fish.
+No tag is evident in the individual caught in 2013, strongly suggesting it to be a naturally bred fish.